FedCC: Robust Federated Learning against Model Poisoning Attacks: Abstract

 \section{Abstract}

-Federated Learning, designed to address privacy concerns in learning models, introduces a new distributed paradigm that safeguards data privacy but differentiates the attack surface due to the server's inaccessibility to local datasets and the change in protection objective--parameters' integrity.
-Existing approaches, including robust aggregation algorithms, fail to effectively filter out malicious clients, especially those with non-Independently and Identically Distributed data.
-Furthermore, these approaches often tackle non-IID data and poisoning attacks separately.
-To address both challenges simultaneously, we present FedCC, a simple yet novel algorithm.
-It leverages the Centered Kernel Alignment similarity of Penultimate Layer Representations for clustering, allowing it to identify and filter out malicious clients by selectively averaging chosen parameters, even in non-IID data settings.
-Our extensive experiments demonstrate the effectiveness of FedCC in mitigating untargeted model poisoning and backdoor attacks.
-FedCC reduces the attack confidence to a consistent zero compared to existing outlier detection-based and first-order statistics-based methods.
+Federated learning is a distributed framework designed to address privacy concerns.
+However, it introduces new attack surfaces, which are especially prone when data is non-Independently and Identically Distributed.
+Previous approaches often tackle non-IID data and poisoning attacks separately.
+To address both challenges simultaneously, we present FedCC, a simple yet effective novel defense algorithm against model poisoning attacks.
+It leverages the Centered Kernel Alignment similarity of Penultimate Layer Representations for clustering, allowing the identification and filtration of malicious clients, even in non-IID data settings.
+The penultimate layer representations are meaningful since the later layers are more sensitive to local data distributions, which allows better detection of malicious clients.
+The sophisticated utilization of layer-wise Centered Kernel Alignment similarity allows attack mitigation while leveraging useful knowledge obtained.
+Our extensive experiments demonstrate the effectiveness of FedCC in mitigating both untargeted model poisoning and targeted backdoor attacks.
+Compared to existing outlier detection-based and first-order statistics-based methods, FedCC consistently reduces attack confidence to zero.
 Specifically, it significantly minimizes the average degradation of global performance by 65.5\%.
-We believe that this new perspective of assessing learning models makes it a valuable contribution to the field of FL model security and privacy.
-The code will be made available upon paper acceptance.
+We believe that this new perspective on aggregation makes it a valuable contribution to the field of FL model security and privacy.
+Code is available at https://github.com/HyejunJeong/FedCC.